punit-j/bridge-relayer-rust/README.md

-# Spectre Bridge Service
+# Fast Bridge Service

-Spectre bridge is one-way semi-decentralized bridge created to speed up transfers from Near to Ethereum.
+Fast bridge is one-way semi-decentralized bridge created to speed up transfers from Near to Ethereum.

-Repo with ethereum and near contracts, where you can read in more details how the Spectre Bridge works: https://github.com/aurora-is-near/spectre-bridge-protocol
+Repo with ethereum and near contracts, where you can read in more details how the Fast Bridge works: https://github.com/aurora-is-near/fast-bridge-protocol

-Current repo is for LP-Relayer component of the Spectre Bridge.
+Current repo is for LP-Relayer component of the Fast Bridge.

 ## Installation
 ### Requirements